isiii555/stc-trace-reconstruction/README.md

-# Smart Trace Construction (STC) - MT3 Prototype
+# Smart Trace Construction (STC)

-This repository contains an MT3-stage prototype for trace reconstruction from correlation-weak software system logs.
+This repository contains prototype for trace reconstruction from correlation-weak software system logs.

 The prototype is general in design: it transforms software system logs into process-mining-ready event logs using Smart Trace Construction.
 HDFS and BGL are implemented evaluation profiles used in the thesis.
 Other logs can be supported by adding a parser/profile or by mapping structured CSV columns such as timestamp, activity, and component.